Dental Implants in Boerne TX

 that approximately 30 million people live with no natural teeth in one or both jaws?
 But more and more dental patients are opting for dental implants as a means of tooth replacement.
 The American Academy of Implant Dentistry reports that 3 million people currently have dental implants – a number that is rapidly growing by about 500,000 per year.
 Modern titanium implants were first developed in the 1950’s, but archeologists have determined that ancient Egyptians and Mayans were the first cultures to implant artificial teeth.

 You may qualify for dental implants if you have missing, broken or severely decayed teeth and are in relatively good overall health.
-The only way of determining your eligibility for implants is to consult with an oral care provider to identify whether you have adequate bone support and healthy gums that will support the new tooth structure.
+The only way of determining your eligibility for a tooth implant is to consult with an oral care provider to identify whether you have adequate bone support and healthy gums that will support the new tooth structure.